January 22, 2021 4 min read

 Related: Going from Failure to Failure Without Loss of Enthusiasm

 For an entrepreneur, it may be more important now than ever to gain the E.D.G.E.
 Life can be disjointed.
 Business can become a silo.
-Physical and can be ignored.
+Physical and mental health can be ignored.
 An integrated holistic life may be just the advantage a disconnected entrepreneur needs.

 loading…